-The field is finally set and the 2022 World Cup is nearly upon us.
-This time every four years is of course thrilling for the action on the field, but it’s also when all the kit manufacturers bring out the World Cup Jerseys for the 32 teams with new designs.
+The 2022 World Cup is here.
+This time every four years is thrilling for the action on the field, but it’s also when all the jersey manufacturers bring out the World Cup Jerseys for the 32 teams with new designs.

 World Cup Jerseys: The Basics of A Kit

-What makes up a football kit?
+What makes up a soccer kit?
 What’s the purpose?
 Couldn’t the players run around wearing any old shirts?
 Of course not.

 Whether you call it a kit, uniform, jersey, strip, or something else, you need a uniformly-looking (that’s why they’re called uniforms, after all) outfit for your team to wear so the referees, fans, and commentators can tell the two teams apart.
 The ten field players on each side will all have matching shirts, shorts and socks, with each side’s goalkeeper wearing colors that are different from both sets of field players.

 For friendlies and the club game, there is a bit more freedom when it comes to designs, but for the World Cup, every team needs two distinct uniform sets – one primarily light colored, one dark.
 Each kit must be primarily one color or design (i.e. the majority of the kit from head to toe needs to be the main color/design).
 This is so no matter the matchup, each team will have a kit option that doesn’t clash with the other.